neetika-sharma/Data-Analytics-with-R/README.md

 # Tutorial

-Working with R programming language.
+# Working with R programming language.
+# Open the R file in Rstudio

-Initial steps are executed to understand the datasets
+# Initial steps are executed to better understand the datasets